 Miami-Dade is filled with great trails that allow you to be active with your bicycles on a budget.
-Whether you want to mountain bike or just take a nice cruise, here are 13 free and cheap bike trails in Miami-Dade you and your family can enjoy.
+Whether you want to mountain bike or just take a nice cruise, here are 13 free and cheap bike trails in Miami-Dade County that you and your family can enjoy.
 Remember to always take sunscreen, a water bottle, bug repellent, snacks and a camera to take pictures of your adventure.

-1. Oleta River State Park
+1. Oleta River State Park (only Area 51 and Gilligan’s Island trails are closed)

 2. Snake Trail